gvolpe/blog-comments/_posts/2019-08-22-functional-dependencies-and-type-families.md

 The functional dependency is pretty clear: given `a` and `b` we can add them together and produce `c`.
 So `a` and `b` uniquely determine `c`.

-Notice how we don't even need to define `add`, specifying the types is enough.
-We can try this out in the REPL:
+Notice how we don't even need to define `add`, specifying the types is enough!
+If it's still not clear, bare with me and let's perform type substitution step by step (feel free to skip this part):

+Given this instance, all we are saying is that:

+{% highlight haskell %}
+instance Add Zero b b where
+{% endhighlight %}

+- `a` is defined as `Zero`.
+- `b` is defined as `b`.
+- `c` is defined as `b`.

+Since we now know the types of `a`, `b` and `c`, defining the `add` function becomes redundant:

+{% highlight haskell %}
+instance Add Zero b b where
+  add Zero b = b
+{% endhighlight %}

+Clear now?
+Awesome!
+Let's try this out in the REPL:

 {% highlight haskell %}
 λ :t add (u::Three) (u::Zero)